 Color blindness is a lifelong condition.
 Most people are able to adjust to it.

-Call your health care provider or ophthalmologist if you think you (or your child) have color blindness.
+Call your provider or eye specialist if you think you (or your child) may have color blindness.

 Adams AJ, Verdon WA, Spivey BE.
 Color vision.
 In: Tasman W, Jaeger EA, eds.
 Duane's Foundations of Clinical Ophthalmology.
 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol. 2, chap 19.